bcpeinhardt/schnauzerUI/narrative_docs/src/cli.md

 on port 4444, running `sui -i` or `sui --repl` will launch a browser and prompt you for the name of a test.
 Give your test a name then it will ask for a command.

-Most UI testing tools for you to make a change and rerun at least that test.
+With most UI testing tools, making a chnage requires rerunning at least the entire test.
 If you have a more complex setup, you may find yourself rerunning 15 minutes worth of tests to validate one change.
 SchnauzerUI tries to be much more productive then that.